Paul-Saves/smt/doc/_src_docs/applications/mfkplsk.rst

      -  ['continuous_relaxation_matrix_kernel', 'gower_matrix_kernel', 'exponential_homoscedastic_matrix_kernel', 'homoscedastic_matrix_kernel']
      -  None
      -  The kernel to use for categorical inputs.
 Only for non continuous Kriging
-  *  -  xtypes
-     -  None
-     -  None
-     -  ['list']
-     -  x type specifications: either FLOAT for continuous, INT for integer or (ENUM n) for categorical dimension with n levels
   *  -  nugget
      -  2.220446049250313e-14
      -  None